 Herod & Herodias

-Herodias was the "guilty" spouse who left her husband Phillip with no reason to.
-Therefore her marriage to Herod was not a ligitimate one.
+Herodias was the “guilty” spouse who left her husband Phillip with no reason to.
+Therefore her marriage to Herod was not a legitimate one.
 I agree.
 However I believe Phillip would have been free to remarry.

 What do you do with Romans 7:2-3?
 Paul very clearly taught that even in the face of adultery, only death dissolved the marriage bond.
 Not one time in all of his teachings on marriage will you find that divorce dissolves a marriage.
 In Romans 7:2-3 his use of an adulterous wife is not by "accident".
 It is very purposeful and reaffirms his other teachings on the permanency of marriage (I Corinthians 7:39) as it also reaffirms Jesus' teachings that to enter into another marriage AFTER a divorce (for any reason) would be to commit adultery and as Paul says, to be called an adulteress/adulterer.